-All units come with a soft-sided polyethylene molded outer shell compressor sound cover.
-The cover helps reduce any unwanted operating sounds from the compressor.
+All units come with two soft-sided polyethylene molded outer shell compressor sound covers; an inner and outer sound cover.
+The covers help reduce any unwanted operating sounds from the compressor.
 The cover features a hook/loop closure system for ease of installation on the compressor.